Praveen290105/Bhoomi-Portal-AP/README.md

 See [docs/APPROACH.md](docs/APPROACH.md) for the full discussion.
 In short:
 - OTP login and the login-screen captcha require a human at the keyboard
-- Form CAPTCHA automation depends on the portal continuing to return the addition expression in the `text` entry of `generateCaptcha`'s JSON response
+- The form CAPTCHA is automated during the request workflow
 - Every `config.json` entry must match a currently available portal option;
    renamed or removed options cause that job to stop with an error
 - Built and verified against the portal's structure as of August 2026;